MatiasAgelvis/MatiasAgelvis.github.io/cv.md

 - Optimized speed and performance, including image optimization and minification of CSS and JavaScript files.
 - Continuously monitored the website performance and made necessary changes to improve it.

+*Freelance Web Developer* :
+> 07/2019 - 02/2022
+- Crafted visually engaging, responsive websites for enhanced online presence.
+Employed HTML, CSS, JavaScript, and React for bespoke web solutions.
+- Collaborated with clients to align branding, messaging, and objectives, achieving distinctive and goal-driven websites.
+- Automated build, testing, and deployment via continuous integration for code quality and swift updates.
+- Delivered continuous tech support for long-term website functionality and performance.

 *Research Assistant* at **Universidad de los Andes, Nonlinear Dynamics Group of the** :
 > 05/2017 – 07/2018, Merida, Venezuela.